Bulat-Ziganshin/EasyProtoBuf/README.md

 };
 ```

-But on top of that, Codegen generates all the code necessary
+But on top of that, [Codegen](codegen) generates two functions
-to serialize Person to the ProtoBuf format and
+that serialize Person to the ProtoBuf format and
 deserialize Person from the ProtoBuf format:
 ```cpp
 // Encode Person into a string buffer